Odd Toric Code in a tilted field: Higgs-confinement multicriticality, spontaneous self-duality symmetry breaking, and valence bond solids: Results

 Along these cuts, we computed the average $ \left\langle \sigma_x \right\rangle$ and flux $\left\langle B \right\rangle$, as shown Figs. \cref{subfig:x_myst} and \cref{subfig:B_myst} respectively.
 The evolution along the intermediate phase suggests an extended segment exhibiting a cascade of phase transitions, manifest in irregular behavior, both being characterized by steep variations interleaved by smooth behavior.

 We interpret the jumps in energy observables as a rearrangement of the bonds, distinct from the columnar VBS pattern discussed so far.
 To see this more clearly, Figs. \ref{subfig:xs_myst_1} and \ref{subfig:xs_myst_2}, clearly show that, for sufficiently large $h$, spatial profiles of $\frac{1}{2}\langle \sigma_x^h(j)+\sigma_z^h(j)\rangle$ along the non-periodic direction progressively deviate from $\pi$ modulations, associated with columnar order.
 Due to the limitations in system size, we cannot conclude whether the new pattern is incommensurate, or if it exhibits, for instance, $\pi/2$ modulations as suggested by the profile at $h=1.3$.
 If this is the case, one can speculate that in the thermodynamic limit, the system becomes extremely sensitive to small increases in $h$, with bond orderings characterized by progressively larger wavelengths becoming energetically favorable.
-This could lead to a devil's staircase \cite{Papanikolaou_2007} of first-order transitions which interpolates between the stable VBS phase and the translationally invariant paramagnet.